kevinstonge/water-my-plants/README.md

     "token": "[the token]"
 }
 ```
-## GET to /api/users ##
+## restricted endpoints ##

-provide your user token in the authentication header:
+these endpoints require that you provide your user token in the authentication header:

 ```javascript
 {